yalicee/march-23-be-pg-theme-parks/README.md

 npm test
 ```

-Don't panic - all of the tests are should fail at this point!
+Don't panic - all of the tests should fail at this point!

 ## Challenges